thecodesmith/bamboo-specs-dsl/README.md

 ## Posting Definition to Bamboo

+Add this to the bottom of the definition script:

     BAMBOO_URL = 'https://bamboo.my-company.com'
     BAMBOO_CREDENTIALS = new FileUserPasswordCredentials()

     server = new BambooServer(BAMBOO_URL, BAMBOO_CREDENTIALS)
     server.publish(plan)

+This code could be extracted to a separate file if needed to run multiple plan definitions.

+Then run the script:

+    groovy BambooPlan.groovy

 ## Troubleshooting